bbauska/Coursera-Bootstrap/readme.md

 and then I will, in scribe brackets, say "SASS."

-Now, to understand the syntax here, this as you can see it says "grunt.registerTask" and this task\'s name is CSS.
+Now, to understand the syntax here, this as you can see it says "grunt.registerTask" and this task&apos;s name is CSS.

 And what does this task involve?
 This task involves executing the SASS task which has already been configured here.

 This is how we read this syntax here.

-If you don\'t wish to, you don\'t need to configure this, because we\'ll employ SASS together with the watch task for automatically running the SASS when our SCSS file is changed.
+If you don&apos;t wish to, you don&apos;t need to configure this, because we&apos;ll employ SASS together with the watch task for automatically running the SASS when our SCSS file is changed.

-With this, let\'s save the changes.
+With this, let&apos;s save the changes.

 Let me show you this particular task in action.